 This hearty vegan shepherd's pie is made with a base of savory lentils simmered up with a touch of whiskey and topped off with a crust of creamy garlic mashed potatoes.
 The ultimate vegan comfort food main dish!

 I can be a little bit of a control freak in the kitchen, so instead of letting him go ahead and make one, I went and made it myself.
-I've tweaked and perfected the recipe since then, and I'm pretty confident at this point that I've finally created the ultimate vegan shepherd's pie (or vegan cottage pie, if that's how you prefer to think of it!).
+I've tweaked and perfected the recipe since then, and I'm pretty confident at this point that I've finally created the best vegan shepherd's pie ever (or vegan cottage pie, if that's how you prefer to think of it!).

 I used one of my favorite meat swaps for the base of this vegan shepherd's pie: lentils.
 My secret ingredient for infusing the lentils with lots of savory flavor is whiskey.